ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 {:toc}

 ## Introduction
-One of the recurring topics in statistics is establishing a relationship between some response variable $$y$$ and predictor variable(s) $$x$$, given a set of data points.
+One of the recurring topics in statistics is establishing a relationship between a response variable $$y$$ and some predictor variable(s) $$x$$, given a set of data points.
 This procedure is known as regression analysis and is typically done by assuming a polynomial function whose coefficients are determined via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
 But what if we don't want to commit ourselves upfront on the number of parameters to use?
-Suppose we'd like to consider every possible function as a candidate model for our data, no matter how many parameters were needed.
+Suppose we'd like to consider *every possible function as a candidate model* for our data, no matter how many parameters were needed.
 That's bold, but could we pull it through?
 The answer is yes, with the help of [Gaussian Processes (GP)](https://en.wikipedia.org/wiki/Gaussian_process).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">